xiaomingfuckeasylife/all-in-blockchain/blockchain101.md

 ```

 > what do you mean add a block to a blockchain?
->> In pow mining algorithem. when a miner calculated the right nounce then the miner become the author of a block ,which means the miner has the right to add the mined block to the blockchain.
+>> In pow mining algorithem. when a miner calculated the right nonce then the miner become the author of a block ,which means the miner has the right to add the mined block to the blockchain.
 ```go
 func (bc *Blockchain) addBlock(data string){
     prevBlock := bc.blocks[bc.blocks.length -1]